adongolisa/ProductPerformanceAnalysis/README.md

-Cookie Sales Performance Dashboard
+ **Cookie Sales Performance Dashboard**

-This project is an interactive Excel-based Performance Dashboard analyzing cookie sales across multiple markets.
-The dashboard visualizes key metrics such as profit trends, units sold, and market–category performance, helping stakeholders quickly understand business performance and seasonal patterns.
+This repository contains a fully interactive Excel Performance Dashboard analyzing cookie sales across multiple global markets.
+The dashboard highlights trends in profit, units sold, and product performance using dynamic slicers, charts, and pivot tables.

- Project Overview

-The goal of this dashboard is to:
+ **Project Overview**

+This dashboard was created to help visualize and understand the performance of cookie products across different countries and months.
+It allows users to:

-Track profit by cookie type and market
+1. Track profit by market

+2. Compare performance of cookie types

-Analyze units sold month-to-month
+3. Analyze units sold across the year

-Visualize profit trends across the year
+4. Explore profit trends month-to-month

-Provide dynamic filtering based on:

-Date

-Market

-Product (Cookie Type)

-This dashboard was built using PivotTables, PivotCharts, Slicers, and Excel’s built-in interactivity features to make insights accessible and easy to explore.

-Dashboard Features
+Interact with the dashboard using filters (Date, Market, Cookie Type)

+The goal is to support data-driven decision-making with a clear and engaging visual layout.

+**Dashboard Features**
-✔️ 1.
-Profit by Market & Cookie Type
+ 1. Profit by Market & Cookie Type

-A stacked column chart showing how each cookie contributes to total profit across markets (India, Malaysia, U.K., U.S., Philippines).
+A stacked column chart showing profit distribution across markets and cookie categories.

-✔️ 2.
-Units Sold Each Month
+ 2. Units Sold Each Month

-A line chart visualizing unit sales trends throughout the year to identify seasonality and sales spikes.
+A green line chart displaying monthly sales volume to identify peaks and dips.

-✔️ 3.
-Profit by Month
+ 3. Profit by Month

-A line chart illustrating profit patterns month-to-month, highlighting peak months and dips.
+A month-by-month profit trend to track financial performance over the year.

-✔️ 4.
-Interactive Filters
+ 4. Dynamic Slicers / Filters

-Users can filter the entire dashboard by:
+Users can filter the dashboard by:

 Year

 Month

-Market
+Country

 Cookie Type

-This makes the dashboard dynamic and ideal for quick drill-downs.

- Dataset
+All charts update instantly based on the selected filters.

+**Dataset Description**

 The dataset includes:

-Market
+Market / Country

 Cookie Type